plinkysynth/wavetable/02_Additive_Harmonics/README.md

 Try this with a basic preset so you can clearly hear what the waves are doing.

-Here's preset to use with the [browser-based patch editor]( https://plinkysynth.github.io/editor/?p=AT4DAesEBRSATpmAAgGAAgGAAgGAAgHADAF0AgGAAgE8CAEVDwFkCwHFBQKAqgYDwAADCgUCAgABBAIEAgABBAMJAQQBAgABAgEBBQIEAgIJAQIEAgQAAgICCAECBQECBQMCAAICAgQCAgH.AgECAgEDAgECAwICATQB-CwBCDMBAf8AUAECDAECUwECSwGZFAFQSgICAhQBbGADaQADXgFuYAFrYAF5wg__)
+Here's a preset to use with the [browser-based patch editor]( https://plinkysynth.github.io/editor/?p=AT4DAesEBRSATpmAAgGAAgGAAgGAAgHADAF0AgGAAgE8CAEVDwFkCwHFBQKAqgYDwAADCgUCAgABBAIEAgABBAMJAQQBAgABAgEBBQIEAgIJAQIEAgQAAgICCAECBQECBQMCAAICAgQCAgH.AgECAgEDAgECAwICATQB-CwBCDMBAf8AUAECDAECUwECSwGZFAFQSgICAhQBbGADaQADXgFuYAFrYAF5wg__)

 - Knob A: Sensitivity / Drive (turn this up at least a little)